xy7313/leetcode-easy-medium/BinarySearch.md

 ```

 #### 34. Search for a Range
+For example,
+Given [5, 7, 7, 8, 8, 10] and target value 8,
+return [3, 4].
+Solution: search the left index, search the right index. 很像 Last Position of Target 和 First Position of Target 结合起来的方法。
 ```
 public int[] searchRange(int[] nums, int target) {
         if (nums.length == 0) return new int [] { -1, -1 };